Skip to main content

 For new bookings, the following events are tracked:

-1. Event: name ServiceSelected; variable service with service name
+1. Event: name ServiceSelected; variable appointments with appointments array*

-2. Event: name AppointmentTypeSelected; variable appointmentType with appointment type
+2. Event: name AppointmentTypeSelected; variable appointments with appointments array*

 If the location is specified in the URL, this event may be tracked earlier.